Products to Enhance Sustainability

 In calculating the impact on the environment for each Environment-Contributing Product until fiscal 2016, we broadly classified environmental issues into three areas that should be resolved in our aim to help realize an earth with maintained biodiversity.
 However, since broadening the scope of Environment-Contributing Products from fiscal 2017, we have since taken steps to integrate contributions across four areas adding the area of human health/social assets.

-We began conducting environmental impact assessments based on the contribution to solving issues in the natural and social environments of Products to Enhance Sustainability throughout their respective life cycles from fiscal 2020.
+We began conducting environmental impact assessments based on the contribution to solving issues in the natural and social environments of products to enhance sustainability throughout their respective life cycles from fiscal 2020.
 These contributions to natural and social capital are reflected in the Sekisui Environment Sustainability Index.
-In particular, we have started to explore the possibility of evaluating the social value of our products based on impact-weighted accounting.
+In particular, we started to explore the possibility of evaluating the social value of our products based on impact-weighted accounting.

 Major Initiatives

-Creating Products to Enhance Sustainability through Internal Fusion by the ESG Task Force
+Revitalizing Liaison Meetings and Workshops to Create Products to Enhance Sustainability through Internal Fusion

 • 05-45